paladin-t/b8/docs/manual.md

 These functions are used to manipulate the states of a sprite:

 * `PLAY(spr, b = -1, e = -1, loop = TRUE, init = FALSE)`: plays a range of frames of a sprite
-	* `spr`: sprite object
+	* `spr`: the sprite object
-	* `b`: begin frame index, starts from 1; or tag text of a frame
+	* `b`: the begin frame index, starts from 1; or the tag text of the frame
-	* `e`: end frame index, starts from 1; or tag text of a frame; setting `b` and `e` both to -1 means play through all frames
+	* `e`: the end frame index, starts from 1; or the tag text of the frame; setting `b` and `e` both to -1 means play through all the frames
 * `STOP(spr)`: stops animating a sprite
 * `FLIP_X(spr, f = FALSE)`: sets whether flipping a sprite horizontally
 * `FLIP_Y(spr, f = FALSE)`: sets whether flipping a sprite vertically
 * `SET_FLIP_CONDITION(spr, fx, fy)`: sets the flipping condition of a sprite
-	* `fx`: in horizontal directions, 1 for flipping when sprite's x is increasing, -1 for flipping when sprite's x is decreasing, 0 for none
+	* `fx`: in horizontal directions, 1 for flipping when the sprite's x is increasing, -1 for flipping when the sprite's x is decreasing, 0 for none
-	* `fy`: in vertical directions, 1 for flipping when sprite's y is increasing, -1 for flipping when sprite's y is decreasing, 0 for none
+	* `fy`: in vertical directions, 1 for flipping when the sprite's y is increasing, -1 for flipping when the sprite's y is decreasing, 0 for none

 ### Primitives

-* `SYNC`: synchronizes primitive commands to driver, only used in the manual updating mode (without calling `UPDATE_WITH`)
+* `SYNC`: synchronizes primitive commands to the driver, only use in the manual updating mode (without calling `UPDATE_WITH`)
-	* returns elapsed time since last synchronizing
+	* returns the elapsed time since last synchronizing
 * `CLS [l]`: clears a frame buffer at a specific layer, with range of values from 0 to 4, see top most of the graphics section for details; clears all layers if no argument passed
 * `COL c`: sets the default color value of future commands
 * `CLIP [x, y, w, h, ss = TRUE, ip = TRUE]`: sets a clip area, resets to none clip areas if no argument passed
-	* `ss`: true for clipping with screen space, otherwise with world space
+	* `ss`: true for clipping in screen space, otherwise in world space
 	* `ip`: true for interpolating position
 * `CAMERA [x, y]`: moves the camera to a specific position, resets its position if no argument passed

 * `TEXT x, y, v [, c]`: draws a text
 	* `v`: can be number or string
-	* `c`: color for drawing, uses the default color set by `COL` if no argument passed
+	* `c`: the color for drawing, uses the default color set by `COL` if no argument passed
 * `LINE x0, y0, x1, y1, w = 1 [, c]`: draws a line
-	* `w`: width (thickness)
+	* `w`: the width (thickness)
 * `CIRC x, y, r [, c]`: draws a circle
 * `CIRCFILL x, y, r [, c]`: draws a filled circle
 * `ELLIPSE x, y, rx, ry [, c]`: draws an ellipse